-We offer free shipping on orders of $200 and up for orders in the domestic United States.
+We offer free shipping on orders of $350 & up ($100 & up for VIP Members) in the domestic United States.

-International and Canada customers, free shipping is available on orders over $500 anywhere outside of the United States.
+Free shipping is available on international orders $500 & up anywhere outside of the United States.
+International VIP Members get $15 shipping to Canada $25 everywhere else.

 Free shipping, and other expedited shipping methods will be shown at checkout.